 Sometimes, as a result of either changing needs of the government over time, or changes in the characteristics of the corridors where the infrastructure is implemented, or changes in the financial markets situation, concession contracts and/or financing are renegotiated.
 In these cases, Cintra proposes solutions to government bodies or financial institutions that, while solving their problems, improve the risk profile of the asset and/or cash flow generation for shareholders.

 Agreements in Portugal

-Meeting the needs of the Portuguese State, after the troika bailout, in 2015 Cintra renegotiated the concession contracts in Portugal for the Norte Litoral and Algarve toll roads, which have become guaranteed-income assets, resulting in a lower risk profile.
+Meeting the needs of the Portuguese State, after the troika bailout, in 2015 Cintra renegotiated the concession contracts in Portugal for the income assets, resulting in a lower risk profile.